Office for Graduate Diversity — Diversity & Community Fellows Program

 - Participate in recruitment events with OGD.

-Diversity and Community Fellows will be expected to commit to 20 hours of engagement per month during the academic year (September 2020 through May 2021).
-Fellows’ weekly commitment will be co-constructed between fellows and OGD leadership.
-Fellows will be expected to attend bi-weekly fellows meetings and host office hours for peer advising.
+Diversity and Community Fellows will be expected to commit to 20 hours of engagement per month during the academic year.
+Fellows’ weekly commitment will be co-constructed between fellows and OGD leadership and will include office hours for peer advising.
+Fellows must be available Mondays at 5pm for monthly Fellows Meetings and OGD Team Meetings.

 Requirements and Applications

-All graduate and professional school students in their second year and beyond are welcome to apply.
+All graduate and professional school students are welcome to apply.
 Students should be registered for the academic year for which their duties will occur, and should remain in good academic standing.
 Students from underrepresented racial and ethnic groups, LGBTQ+ students, students from low income backgrounds, students with disabilities, undocumented students, and other marginalized groups are encouraged to apply.
-For this inaugural cohort of Diversity and Community Fellows, priority will be given to students who have demonstrated experience with anti-racism work.
+Priority will be given to students who have demonstrated experience with anti-racism work.

 Applications for the Academic Year 2021-2022 can be found here: https://forms.gle/nGpXHycbjAd8J7Yr6